 Something occurred to me in the first days after the birth of my first child.
 I had an extreme sensitivity to thoughts and words: I felt intense gratitude, but I also had a heightened awareness of everything and everyone surrounding the baby, of people’s words and moods, of sounds and light, temperature and textures, and I was feeling so very vulnerable, teary and raw.
 Then, looking at my little newborn, it dawned on me that I was in an emotional state that somewhat resembled her physical and emotional reality.
 She was entirely a sense organ of touch, taste, smell, hearing and sight, and was completely defenseless against the sensory onslaught of the outer world.
 It suddenly seemed to me as though the emotional space I found myself in was giving me a natural insight into the baby’s reality and sensitivities, if I could turn my attention to it.
 It made me smile, that yet another thing we often consider inconvenient, or as something we just have to go through, in the whole birth process may really have an undiscovered purpose that nature intended.

-These are simple ways to help create a positive and fulfilling birth experience.
-Each woman, birth experience and baby is completely unique so it is good to be open and embrace the unknown with preparation, confidence, certainty, safety and support.
+These are simple ways to help create an empowered, positive and fulfilling birth experience.
+Each woman, birth experience and baby is completely unique so it is good to be open and embrace the unknown with preparation, confidence, safety and support.

 If you are in the Los Angeles or surrounding areas and are interested in Childbirth Classes, Birth Doula Services, Breastfeeding Classes or Counseling you may contact me here.
 Image source: The Road is Home.